gianni-rosato/fssimu2/README.md

 ## Error Map

-The `fssimu2` binary optionally allows specifying an error map output image as either an uncompressed `.tga` (Targa) or PNG.
+The library optionally allows specifying an error map output image as either an uncompressed `.tga` (Targa) or PNG.

 Error maps use the [Turbo](https://research.google/blog/turbo-an-improved-rainbow-colormap-for-visualization/) color map for error visualization, which emphasizes visually obvious errors well.